chriscast94/readme-generator/Develop/README.md

   ## Description
-  This is a test project
+  This repo represents a repository that's used to run examples for an extension course on C#.

   ## Table of Contents